 Once assembled, the cross trainer does not require too much maintenance.
 However, you must clean it, grease the joints if they begin to squeak, and periodically check for loose parts.

 - Sturdy frame – can support users up to 270 lbs;

 - Mobile arms with ball grips at the top;

 - Dual flywheel and belt drive system, providing an exceptionally smooth pedaling motion;

-- Large pedals with a textured design for maximum adherence;
+- Oversized pedals with a textured design for maximum adherence;

 - Narrow Q-factor, eliminating any lateral stress on the knees;